Ankursahaa-at/Mindmate-Bot/README.md

-# Project MindMate-Bot
+# Project Spell checker And corrector
-A Chatbot Model
+A Chatbot Model which can correct based on probabilities